RasmusLiltorp/AntiRizzGPT/README.md

 💀 The world's worst wingman — on purpose.

 AntiRizzGPT is a project where you send your best flirt attempts to an AI... and it ruins them.
-Built for software engineers with too much time and too little game.
+Built for software engineers with too much time.

 ## Features
 - 🌶️ Takes your smooth line and mangles it with cringe